RoboJackets/software-training-old/projects/week_7/Instructions.md

 <summary><b>Hint: </b> Rotation Matrix Property</summary>

 The transpose of a rotation matrix is its inverse.
-Therefore you can use the transpose to reveerse the direction of the transform
+Therefore, you can use the transpose to reverse the direction of the transform

 </details>